status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter2.md

 # Chapter 2.
 Making Many Requests Concurrently

-**Goal:** Learn how to make arbitrarily many HTTP requests in an efficient way.
+**Goal:** Learn how to make arbitrarily many HTTP requests asynchronously.

 OK, we have a working app that can check one URI at a time, which is not that much impressive.
 Let's update our app to do what Chronos was made for—concurrency!